civond/esp_plant_monitoring/README.md

 <h1>Plant Monitoring</h1>

 <div>
   This is an ESP32-based plant monitoring project created using PlatformIO and the Arduino framework.
-We plan on incorporrating an Android app with Gemini (TBA).
   <br/><br/>
 </div>